johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 ##### hdma

-:   The high DMA channel used for 16-bit transfers of the Sound Blaster.
+:   The high DMA channel used for 16-bit digital audio on the Sound Blaster
+    16.

     Possible values: `0`, `1`, `3`, `5` *default*{ .default }, `6`, `7`.

-    You can typically only choose between `5` and `7` on real cards.
+    You can typically only choose between `5`, `6` and `7` on real cards.

-    High DMA is only used on the Sound Blaster 16 for 16-bit digital audio.

 ##### sbmixer